KnightShade07/APixelADay/APixelADay/Project Notes and ReadME's/General ReadME.txt

  3. CREATING AN ACCOUNT
 **************************

-In order to use the website, the user must create an account.
+In order to use the website, the user/administrator must create an account.
 A username must be chosen, and a password must be created.
 The password must be at least 10 characters long.

 **************************